pawel-lewtak/economic-py/README.md

 # Known limitations
 * adding JIRA tasks for day other than current is not supported (might be tricky),
 * adding Google Calendar events for day other than today is not supported (easy to implement)
-* time reported in JIRA is not exported to economic yet